by Dr. C.H. Weaver M.D. updated 12/2021

 Newly Diagnosed AML

-Approval was based on a clinical trial in newly diagnosed individuals with AML at least 75 years old who had other health conditions that prevented them from receiving aggressive chemotherapy.
-Twelve (42.9%) of 28 patients achieved a complete remission following treatment with Tibsovo.(8)
+The initial approval of Tibsovo was based on a clinical trial in newly diagnosed individuals with AML at least 75 years old who had other health conditions that prevented them from receiving aggressive chemotherapy.
+Twelve (42.9%) of 28 patients achieved a complete remission following treatment with Tibsovo.8

 Side Effects of Tibsovo